 Your User Guide for the best dry herb vaporizer

 The above section reviews the essentials of our favourite dry herb vaporizer and shows that it is a bit of a Swiss army knife.
 One vape device for you e liquid, dry herb wax or tobacco which is very convenient, it also saves you buying more than one vape device.
+As suggested above, for dedicated herb or wax concentrate vaping, the Prohibited” in The 5th Degree” tweaked version of the Pro 7 is the one to go for.
+For more versatility including vaping e liquid buy the Pro 7 version.

 A number of questions have been asked since doing this review regarding how to best use this vaporizer for loose leaf or dry herb so I wanted to clarify some points raised.